 About the Ursuline Sisters of Louisville

-The Ursuline Sisters of Louisville are a congregation of women religious in the Roman Catholic Church who follow a life of consecration and prayer united with good works.
-Teaching Christian living is our corporate ministry, which, cutting across socio-economic, racial and national boundaries, assists
+The Ursuline Sisters of Louisville are a congregation of women religious in the Roman Catholic Church who follow a vowed life of consecration and prayer united with good works.

 The Ursuline Sisters of Louisville have a rich history that dates back to 1858 in Louisville, Ky.
 Today, we and in Peru.
 Click on the map below to enlarge.

 The Ursuline Sisters of Louisville, Kentucky, an apostolic religious congregation of the Roman Catholic Church, rooted in the spirit and tradition of Saint Angela Merici, are committed to a life of prayer and community and participation in the teaching mission of the Church.

 Teaching Christian living is the corporate ministry of the Ursuline Sisters.
 This ministry, cutting across socio-economic, racial and national boundaries, assists women, men and children to live more fully and to develop a personal relationship with God.